Dangerous Beauty: Reception

 The film opened in limited release on 20 February 1998 to mixed but mostly positive reviews, receiving a 70% rating on review aggregator website Rotten Tomatoes.
 Roger Ebert of the Chicago Sun-Times gives it 3 1/2 stars and lauds the writers, noting that "few movies have been so deliberately told from a woman's point of view....Most movies are made by males and show women enthralled by men.
 This movie knows better."
 Jack Mathews of the Los Angeles Times described it as "both blessed and cursed with inspiration."

 In its initial release, Dangerous Beauty played in only 10 theatres, although it did well, earning $105,989 (a per theater average of $10,599 across ten theaters).
 Dangerous Beauty eventually opened across 313 theaters, and earned $4.5 million in the United States.

 Stage versions

 A stage musical version of the film premiered on July 25, 2008, at Northwestern University's Ethel M. Barber Theatre.
 The musical features book and verse by Jeannine Dominy (the screenwriter of the film), lyrics by Amanda McBroom, and music by Michele Brourman under the direction of Sheryl Kaller.
-Another musical version of Dangerous Beauty premiered at the Pasadena Playhouse in February 2011, starring Jenny Powers as Veronica Franco and James Snyder (actor) as Marco Venier.
+Another musical version of Dangerous Beauty premiered at the Pasadena Playhouse in February 2011, starring Jenny Powers as Veronica Franco and James Snyder as Marco Venier.